The Correct Way to Cite Sources / Repost Content (in Blogs and on Social Media)

 As a disclaimer, we always recommend reaching out to the content’s original owner for permission to repost their image.
 This can be done via the comments section of the specific post, or through direct message.
 Oftentimes you will get approval almost immediately, and if not, move on and look for another image to repost.

-Pinterest is all about sharing.
+Pinterest is all about sharing and “pinning” ideas for later.
 Its users browse through the site for inspiration and “save” pins to their own creative boards to revisit later.
 To save a pin to your board, all you have to do is hover over the photo, make sure the correct board is highlighted, and click on the red “save” button in the top right corner.
 That’s it!

 If you want to share the pin elsewhere, for instance on Facebook, you will need to click on the share icon located at the bottom of the post (it has an arrow pointed upwards with a bracket).
 This is what you will see after you click on it: